limpkin/mooltipass/README.md

 Data Safety
 -----------
 Safety is a primary concern for the Mooltipass development team, which is why we offer several **secure** ways to backup your credentials.
 The smart card containing the AES key used for encrypting the passwords can be **cloned** using the Mooltipass, copying its PIN code as well.
 The encrypted credentials stored in the Mooltipass internal flash can be **exported** to the official Mooltipass website or simply somewhere on your local computer.
-A very convenient functionally suggested by one of Hackaday's readers is also implemented: the ability to generate hashed answers for websites' security questions in case credentials are lost.

 Frequently Asked Questions
 --------------------------